-Continue cooking the bordelaise until it has thickened enough to coat the back of a spoon (to check simply dip the tablespoon into the sauce and twirl it around, lift the spoon and flip it over to look at the back, the sauce should have coated the spoon, it f it quickly runs off the spoon it is not yet thick enough and needs to be cooked more.
+- Continue cooking the bordelaise until it has thickened enough to coat the back of a spoon.
+To check, simply dip a tablespoon into the sauce and swirl it around.
+Lift the spoon and flip it over to look at the back.
+The sauce should have coated the spoon but if it quickly runs off, it is not yet thick enough and needs to be cooked more.

 - Pour the sauce through a fine-mesh sieve.
 Season the sauce with salt and pepper, to taste.
-Use the sauce immediately or, if you are holding the sauce for later, lightly rub the cold butter across the hot surface of the sauce, to prevent a skin from forming or lay a piece of greaseproof paper cut to the size of the pan, onto the surface of the sauce.
+Use the sauce immediately or, if you are holding the sauce for later, lightly rub the cold butter across the hot surface of the sauce, to prevent a skin from forming or lay a piece of greaseproof parchment paper cut to the size of the pan, onto the surface of the sauce.